On C List of Movie Reviews

 philosophy behind the killings.
 As Paul Watkins, Jason Ronard perfectly captured the essence, making it the

-most defining role of anyone's.
+most defining role in the entire saga.

 hard in little things.
 For example, the phrase "serial killer" wasn't coined until the 70's.
 Why the incessant